FAA panel finds Boeing 737 MAX software upgrade 'operationally suitable'

-(Reuters) - A Federal Aviation Administration review board said Tuesday that software update to the grounded Boeing 737 MAX aircraft was found to be “operationally suitable.”
+(Reuters) - A Federal Aviation Administration review board said on Tuesday that a software update to the grounded Boeing 737 MAX aircraft was found to be “operationally suitable.”

 Boeing said earlier this month it planned to submit a software upgrade and additional training for the anti-stall system known as Maneuvering Characteristics Augmentation System (MCAS) on the planes to the FAA in the coming weeks for approval.

-The draft report from the FAA Flight Standardization Board also said additional training was needed for MCAS, but not required to be done in a simulator.
+The draft report from the FAA Flight Standardization Board (FSB) also said additional training was needed for MCAS, but not required to be done in a simulator.
+The board said ground training “must address system description, functionality, associated failure conditions, and flight crew alerting.”

 Reporting by David Shepardson; Editing by Nick Zieminski